 Turn store bought treats into adorably cute Snack Cake Penguins.
-They are super fun treats for kids.
+They are super fun treats to serve at Christmas, for a zoo themed party, or a wintertime event.
+Kids will love them.

 O.K.
 I really don’t celebrate Christmas in the summer, but I just couldn’t keep this idea to myself and thought that a Christmas in July post was the perfect excuse for me to share these silly snack cake penguins with you.